ilf/gpg-maintenance/README.md

 TODO
 ----

-GPG maintenance is currently not POSIX compatible, because it uses the `$RANDOM` variable, `grep --after-context` and `sort --random-sort`. :(
+GPG maintenance is currently not POSIX compatible, because it uses the `grep --after-context` and `sort --random-sort`. :(

 Inspiration
 -----------